List of The Mortal Instruments characters: Jocelyn Fairchild/Morgenstern

-Physical appearance

-Jocelyn is described of being elegant and beautiful.
-She has long red hair that is usually in a twist, and still carries the scars of her Shadowhunting days.
-Clary is often said to look almost identical to her.
-Jocelyn's hair is also a darker red than Clary's.
+Jocelyn is described of being elegant and beautiful, with long red hair.
 She is portrayed by Lena Headey in the film adaptation of the book and Maxim Roy in the television series.

 Family

 Jocelyn has two children, Jonathan Christopher and Clarissa Adele.
 Her parents were killed in a fire set by Valentine Morgenstern, in which she also believed that Jonathan had been killed.
-She is engaged to Lucian Graymark (Luke) as of City of Lost Souls, and they were married in City of Heavenly Fire, with the majority of the epilogue taking place at the wedding reception.
+She is engaged to Lucian Graymark (Luke) as of City of Lost Souls, and they were married in City of Heavenly Fire.

-Children

-Clary Fray (Fairchild): Clary is Jocelyn's daughter whom she loves very dearly and takes care of as well as she can, with the help of Luke.